Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

 2. It would need a completely custom solution for both the language server and language client, increasing complexity and reducing the barrier of entry for new potential Isabelle IDEs.
 We would potentially need to reimagine the way that output panel content is sent to the client, and if so, it would be very difficult expanding the functionality to other types of active markup that live within the theory.

 Instead, we decided to explore completely new interaction methods, utilizing existing LSP features where possible.
-And luckily, the LSP spec defines a concept called _Code Actions_ which we could utilize for active markup.
+And luckily, the LSP spec defines a concept called _code actions_ which we could utilize for active markup.

-The intended use case of Code Actions is to support more complicated IDE features acting on specific ranges of code that may result in beautifications or refactors of said code.
-For example, when using the `rust-analyzer` language server #footnote[https://rust-analyzer.github.io/] which serves as a server for the Rust programming language #footnote[https://www.rust-lang.org/], it is possible to use a Code Action to fill out match arms of a match expression, an example of which can be seen in @rust-match-action.
+The intended use case of code actions is to support more complicated IDE features acting on specific ranges of code that may result in beautifications or refactors of said code.
+For example, when using the `rust-analyzer` language server #footnote[https://rust-analyzer.github.io/] which serves as a server for the Rust programming language #footnote[https://www.rust-lang.org/], it is possible to use a code action to fill out match arms of a match expression, an example of which can be seen in @rust-match-action.

 #figure(
   table(